 According to Experian, the average American credit score varies by age group, with those between the ages of 20-29 having an average score of 662, while those over the age of 60 having an average score of 749.
 Scores between 670-739 are considered “good” scores”, with the average score of all age groups falling in that range.

 Now that you have some insight on understanding your credit score and how it can impact your financial present and future, what should you do next?
 If you’re happy with your current score, then you’re ready to start your search for a credit card.
-If you’re unhappy with your credit score—don’t fret—there are some easy ways to improve your credit!
+If you’re unhappy with your credit score—don’t fret—there are some easy ways to (link: /learn/about-creditcards/easy-steps-to-improve-your-credit-score text: improve your credit)!